 Media ExperienceNewsweek, Entertainment Weekly, CNN, The Guardian, NY Times, Television, Print, Radio, Online

-Melissa Silverstein is a writer with an extensive expertise in the area of women and Hollywood.
+Melissa Silverstein is a writer and speaker with an extensive expertise in the area of women and Hollywood.
 She is the founder and editor of Women and Hollywood, one of the most respected sites for issues related to women and film as well as other…Full Bio Below »

-Melissa Silverstein is a writer with an extensive expertise in the area of women and Hollywood.
+Melissa Silverstein is a writer and speaker with an extensive expertise in the area of women and Hollywood.
 She is the founder and editor of Women and Hollywood, one of the most respected sites for issues related to women and film as well as other areas of pop culture.
 Women and Hollywood educates, advocates, and agitates for gender parity across the entertainment industry.
 She is the Artistic Director and co-founder of the Athena Film Festival -- A Celebration of Women and Leadership -- at Barnard College in NYC.
-The fourth annual festival will take place from February 6-9, 2014.
+The sixth annual festival will take place from February 18-21, 2016.

 Melissa recently received the Marie C. Wilson Emerging Leader Award from the Ms. Foundation for Women.
 In 2015 she was selected to be a film envoy for the American Film Showcase, the major film diplomacy program of the U.S. Department of State.
 And she recently published the first book from Women and Hollywood, In Her Voice: Women Directors Talk Directing, which is a compilation of over 40 interviews that have appeared on the site.

 Women and Hollywood recently moved to Medium.
 It was named one of the top 100 websites for women by ForbesWoman in 2013, 2012 and 2011.
 In 2011, Melissa was named one of the Top 100 Arts tweeters by the Times of London, and in 2010, she was named one of 10 film critics to follow on twitter by Flavorwire.
 In 2008, Women and Hollywood was named by More Magazine as one of the “blogs to watch,” and in 2009, it was named “Best Hollywood blog” by totalfilm.com.